 Despite the continuing links suggested to the Zodiac crimes, this murder falls short on a number of issues, namely, the Zodiac attacks tended to be committed in isolated retreats with limited possibility of capture, such as Lake Herman Road, Blue Rock Springs Park and Lake Berryessa.
-The only confirmed deviation to this was the taxicab murder of Paul Stine in Presidio Heights.
+The only confirmed deviation to this was the taxicab murder of Paul Stine in Presidio Heights on October 11th 1969.
 Betsy Aardsma was killed in the daytime hours at approximately 4:45 pm in extremely high risk surroundings.
 Although the Zodiac Killer would often claim to be responsible for more killings than could be accounted for, no reference to this crime was evident in any of his subsequent correspondence.

 A highly controversial letter mailed in 1978, alleging it was from the Zodiac Killer, began with the words "This is the Zodiac speaking I am back with you".
 On November 28th 1994, exactly 25 years after the Betsy Aardsma murder, an employee of the library found a candle had been lit and placed in the location of the murder, along with some contemporary newspaper clippings of her murder.
 A message written on the floor using a red marker pen read "RIP Betsy Aardsma, born July 11th 1947, died November 28th 1969.
 I'm back."

 Another memorial in similar bad taste, again with strewn newspaper clippings, was discovered near the 30th anniversary of her death in 1999.
 Additionally, a postcard had been mailed to police sometime in 1977, postmarked Atlanta and with the wording "You never did catch the guy who killed that cunt in the library".
 But these were considered malicious hoaxes - and not considered to have been authored by the killer.

 19th August 1956-28th November 1981)